jonathanscholl/JASE_Website/README.md

 ## 📌 Features

 - Landingpage with demo of the app, benefits of the app, how it works and feedback from users
+- Feedback with CRUD functions
+- News page with Database integreation
 - User authentication and session management
 - Interactive user interface with responsive design
 - Server-side rendering using EJS templates